explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 RQ2 (counterfactual testing) was given only a cursory treatment.
 We are adding the following improvements:

-- Redo the RQ2 study of whether LLM solutions which seem otherwise "correct" actually generalise under perturbations of the data, using the improved gold solution dataset.
+- Using the improved gold solution dataset, redo the RQ2 study of whether LLM solutions which seem otherwise "correct" actually generalise under perturbations of the data.
-- Report on counterfactual robustness, disaggregated by linguistic category (omitted from submitted version).
+- Report on counterfactual robustness (omitted from submitted version), namely the mean proportion of responses that are both correct and counterfactually correct, by linguistic category.

 # Response to Reviewer AyvP